charityyoungblood/iOS_Apps_Notes/Programming_in_Swift.md

     fibonacci(userInput: 5)

-3. Tags in Storyboards - tags are useful when you are grouping information
+3. Tags in Storyboards - tags are useful when you are grouping data (i.e. buttons)

+    - tag is a property that you can "call" on the button object